 From the MMT perspective, it makes sense to consider government expenditure this way.
 It is injected into the economy by the monopoly issuer of the currency.
 The act of government spending injects a flow of expenditure and adds to the circular flow of income.
 The level of government expenditure is not constrained by current income.
 It is referred to as an autonomous expenditure, because it is autonomous or independent of current income.

 The same is assumed to be true of private investment and exports.
 Desired investment can be funded out of past profits or private credit creation of the banking system, and so is not constrained by current income.
 In Keynes influenced approaches, the level of investment is assumed to depend on expected profitability, which at the aggregate level is considered to be a function of aggregate demand.
-For instance, the Kalecki profit equation (see Thinking in a Macro Way) indicates that aggregate profit is equal to the sum of capitalist expenditures, the budget deficit and net exports, minus saving out of wage income.
+For instance, the Kalecki profit equation (see Thinking in a Macro Way) indicates that aggregate profit is equal to the sum of capitalist expenditures, the government deficit and net exports, minus saving out of wage income.

 Desired exports are regarded as primarily influenced by exogenous factors, especially the state of the global economy – the level of the rest of the world’s income – and other factors including exchange rates.